College of Education - B.S. Athletic Training

 Board of Certification, Inc. Exam Results

 The Board of Certification, Inc Exam is the gate keeper to being able to practice in the athletic training profession.
 A student must graduate from or be in the last semester of a CAATE accredited program before they are able to sit for this exam.
-The RUATEP has had a high first time pass rate on the BOC, Inc exam.
-The ATEP is consistently above the national average for the first time pass rate (44%).
+The RUATP has had a high first time pass rate on the BOC, Inc exam.
+The Athletic Training Program (ATP) is consistently above the national average for the first time pass rate (82%).
 Those students that did not pass on their first attempt were successful on their second attempt.
-Since 2006, no one has had to take the BOC, Inc exam for a third time.
+Since 2006, no student has had to take the BOC, Inc Exam for a third time.
 Below is an illustration of BOC, Inc Exam first time pass rates for seniors graduating between the years 2010-2013.
 The table below also illustrates the number of students graduating from the program who took the examination, number and percentage of students, who passed the examination on the first attempt, and overall number and percentage of students who passed the examination regardless of the number of attempts.

 The yellow bar indicates the 2013 national average (80.80%) for the BOC, Inc. Exam.

 Board of Certification Exam, Inc. Statistics

 |Number of students graduating from the Athletic Training Program||10||12||9|